mm80843/T3.5/docs/Benef/PBN__Benef_8.md

 # __Early warning for increasing virus circulation__

-## Name of the Benefit

-Monitoring changes in SARS-CoV-2 RNA concentration in sewage can serve as a sensitive tool for detecting early signs of increasing virus circulation in the population

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors in sewage monitoring can benefit from providing a valuable service to public health authorities, leading to potential future contracts and partnerships.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_8.md)